cloud-gov/pages-proxy/README.md

 To support sites with expanded HSTS headers, the proxy uses the
-{{ INCLUDE_SUBDOMAINS }} environment variable to identify these requests to provide the expanded header `Strict-Transport-Security: max-age=31536000; allSubDomains; preload`.
+{{ INCLUDE_SUBDOMAINS }} environment variable to identify these requests to provide the expanded header `Strict-Transport-Security: max-age=31536000; includeSubDomains; preload`.
 If these Federalist site domains change for any reason, the {{ INCLUDE_SUBDOMAINS }}
 variable will need to be updated in the `manifest.yml`.